 Picklist variables are special kinds of table variables.
 Each picklist variable must resolve to a picklist table name.
-Picklist variables behave like table variables when using features such as cloning a file group or creating a file group scenario, meaning that new tables will be created as needed.

 Picklist variable values can be returned in files by using the GetFileGroupVariable function as normal.
 Using this approach, you can dynamically return the names of the current picklist tables for the file group, and use those tables as needed.
 Additionally, picklist variable properties can be returned in files by using the GetFileGroupVariableProperty function, such as to return whether the picklist variable is flagged as required.
 You can then configure the file to behave as needed depending on the variable property.